Lucy Letby: Reaction and responses to doubt

-A barrister for the infants' families has described the doubts about the convictions as "conspiracies, some of which are grossly offensive and distressing for the families of her victims".
-The families' barristers called for the Thirlwall Inquiry to be publicly livestreamed, arguing that the doubts are "often ill-informed, and they ultimately grow in the shadows.
-The more light that we put on this Inquiry, the less space there is for speculation and conspiracy".
-However, the inquiry was unconvinced of the need to livestream and rejected the application.
+A barrister representing the infants' families described doubts about the convictions as "conspiracies, some of which are grossly offensive and distressing for the families of her victims".
+The families' legal representatives argued that the Thirlwall Inquiry should be publicly livestreamed to counter misinformation.
+The inquiry rejected the application, concluding that livestreaming was unnecessary.

-BBC special correspondent Judith Moritz, one of only four reporters allowed in the courtroom, told The Sunday Times that the debate over the conviction is missing key aspects the jury saw during the trial.
-Moritz said she was troubled by Letby's behaviour and lack of emotion about the deaths of the infants, but was "tearful" when discussing herself, the loss of her job, and the correspondence with the married doctor.
-Letby did become tearful in court when discussing the deaths of infants, and the court heard how she had also done so when recounting deaths to the police.
-Moritz also said that Letby contradicted herself and tried to "out-lawyer" the prosecutor.
-Some observers in the courtroom during her first trial said that Letby was "aloof and indifferent" and claimed she had no recollection of incidents, contributing to the appearance of her guilt.
+BBC special correspondent Judith Moritz, one of four reporters permitted in the courtroom, told The Sunday Times that public debate about the case often overlooked the jury's experience of observing Letby.
+Moritz said Letby appeared tearful when discussing herself, her job loss and the testifying in court by a married doctor with whom she had exchanged numerous Facebook messages, but not "particularly" affected when the infants' deaths were discussed.
+By contrast, Guardian correspondent Josh Halliday reported that Letby did become tearful when discussing the infants' deaths, including during police interviews.
+Moritz also said that Letby contradicted herself and attempted to "out-lawyer" the prosecutor.
+Some courtroom observers during the first trial described Letby as "aloof and indifferent" and noted her frequent claims of having no recollection of events, which they felt contributed to an impression of guilt.